Grégoire Kayibanda: Death

 On 5 July 1973 defense minister Major General Juvénal Habyarimana overthrew Kayibanda in a military coup.
 Although described as bloodless, as a result of the coup, an estimated 55 people, mostly officials, lawyers or businessmen close to the previous regime, were reportedly executed.
 The families of these people were given sums of money to pay for their silence.
-The new government held Kayibanda and his wife in a secret location (rumored to be a house near Kabgayi), where they were reportedly "starved to death".
+The new government held Kayibanda and his wife, Vérédiana Kayibanda, in a secret location (rumored to be a house near Kabgayi), where they were reportedly "starved to death".